Actias dubernardi

 Actias dubernardi, the Chinese moon moth, is a moth of the family Saturniidae.
 The species was first described by Charles Oberthür in 1897.

 Range

-This moth can be found in parts of China.
+This moth can be found in the Mountainous Forests of Southeast Asia, including large parts of China, Vietnam, Laos, Thailand, and potentially Taiwan.
+Their habitats are very humid, and can get quite cold at night, or winter.
+The Cloud Forests they inhabit are located from 1000 m to 2500 m above sea level.